snbdevops/blog/AWS-Solution-Architecture.md

 ### 3. **Scenario-Based Questions**

-In scenario-based questions, interviewers test how well you can apply your knowledge to real-world situations.
-Below are some common scenarios and example answers.

 #### **a.
 Design a Highly Available E-Commerce Platform**

 **Question**: Design an architecture for a highly available and scalable e-commerce platform.